muhammadAhmed2315/tabletop-task/README.md

 ```

 ## Environment Variables
-Create a `.env` file and add necessary environment variables:
+Create a `.env` file and add the required API_KEY environment variable:
 ```
 API_KEY=<your_dvla_api_key>
 ```